 Myth 7: You can’t have an EV if you live in a flat or don’t have a driveway

 Most car charging in the UK is done overnight, but drivers that don’t have access to a charging point at home are still able to switch to electric.

 There’s a growing network of public charging stations outside offices, supermarkets, gyms, and on the street.
-Every Onto subscriber has free access to Shell Recharge charging networks, so you don’t need a driveway to have an electric car.
+Every Onto subscriber has free access to the Shell Recharge charging network*, so you don’t need a driveway to have an electric car.

 Myth 8: Electric cars catch fire

 EVs actually catch fire less often than cars that run on internal combustion engines.
 Researchers in the US delved into data from the National Transportation Safety Board, Bureau of Transportation Statistics and Recalls.gov, and found that the number of hybrid cars and petrol cars catching fire far exceeded the number of electric cars doing so.